mayankmohak/Student-Result-Management-System/README.md

 # Project Name: Student Result Management System
 This is a result managing portal that can be used easily by schools to Add, edit, and delete results.
->The hosted [link](http://result-board.infinityfreeapp.com/rms/index.php) of this is work is
+>The hosted [link](http://result-board.infinityfreeapp.com/rms/index.php) of this is work.

 ## Login Details for admin :
 - User name: admin